-Los Angeles Restraining Order Attorney
+Experienced Los Angeles Restraining Order Attorney

 A restraining order is a legal option when you need the court to order someone to stay away from you.
-In cases of abuse, a restraining order can be a useful and necessary form of protection against the abuse.
+In cases of domestic violence or abuse, restraining orders can be a useful and necessary form of protection against the abuse.

-California Restraining Order Laws
+Van Nuys CA Restraining Order Laws

 Emergency Protective Order (EPO)

 The purpose of an EPO is to protect an abused person from their abuser while they are in the process of applying to the court for a temporary restraining order.

-Under Family Code section 6251, an emergency restraining order has to be issued by a judge or a commissioner.
+Under Family Code section 6251, an Emergency Restraining Order has to be issued by a judge or a commissioner.
 It will be issued after the following has been established:

-- A child is in danger of being abused or abducted and there is reason to believe that an EPO will prevent the abuse or abduction from occurring or repeating
+- A child is in danger of being abused or abducted, and there is reason to believe that an EPO will prevent the abuse or abduction from occurring or repeating.

-For cases involving a civil harassment restraining order, an EPO can only be issued if the person requesting protection is the subject of stalking.
+For cases involving civil harassment restraining orders, an EPO can only be issued if the person requesting protection is the subject of stalking.